hyadamhuang/DRPrognostication/README.md

 # DRPrognostication
-diabetic retinopathy prognostication;
+Models for diabetic retinopathy prognostication;

-for the process of publication reviewing
+For the process of publication reviewing;

+Run MA_detector_colab.ipynb to detect MA's using a trained Detectron2 model;

+Run resnext_50_512pix.ipynb to classify NRDR/RDR